svenwal/kuma-website/docs/docs/0.7.1/documentation/deployments.md

 Start the `remote` control planes in each zone that will be part of the multi-zone Kuma deployment.

+The `<global-kds-address>` is the hostname/ip **and** port of the global control plane - if you have not changed the global control plane ports the port is 5685.
+Example: 123.123.123.123:5685

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
 ```sh